jakin6/demo_repo/README.md

 # demo_repo
-demonstration of how to use github
+demonstration of how to use github i will use to learn how things are done wooogh